amatos/amelia/README.md

 If a separate "Home" partition is detected, and the filesystem chosen is "ext4", then you will be offered the option to encrypt "Home" too.

-Should you choose "yes" to that option, then "crypttab" auto-configuration will take place, so an extra LUKS password won't be needed to unlock said volume.
+Should you choose "yes" to that option, then auto-configuration will take place, so an extra LUKS password won't be needed to unlock said volume.

 Should you choose "no", the installer will still ask for your confirmation before formatting the "Home" partition to "ext4", in case it belongs to another Os and you would like to keep it intact.